winstonma/MMM-HK-Transport/README.md

         module: 'MMM-HK-Transport',
         position: 'top_left',
         config: {
-            stopID: '',     // Which stop would you like to have displayed?
-            stopName: '',   // How would you want the stop name be displayed?
             labelRow: true, // Show or hide column headers
-            reload: 60000 	// How often should the information be updated?
+            reloadInterval: 60000 	// How often should the information be updated?
 (In milliseconds) }
     } 						// If this isn't your last module, add a comma after the bracket